unnsse/unnsse.io/content/about.md

 and long term active member of the [San Diego Java Users Group](https://www.meetup.com/San-Diego-Java-Users-Group/) and Agile San Diego (formerly known as eXtreme Programming San Diego).

-Am available for consulting and full-time opportunities.
+Am available for consulting and full-time opportunities, both remote or onsite.

 Here's a picture I took of Scripps Pier in La Jolla, California from the Torrey Pines Gliderport:

 ![](/images/GliderPortView.jpg)

+*Disclaimer*: The content on this website is created solely by me and represents my personal opinions and views.
+It does not reflect the opinions or views of any of my current or previous employers or clients.